 “When I finally put that dress on, I thought, this dress is amazing.
 I knew at that moment everything was coming full circle,” she says.
 “If this idea could work, I could see how I could tie my passion for design with my desire to help others.”

 Her idea was to create a clothing line that empowered the indigenous women through stable employment and pay them fair trade wages.
 She wanted to highlight and preserve the authentic nagua that signifies their traditional dress by incorporating it onto modern clothes for women.
 The line would be designed and marketed to women who were looking to contribute with their purchase without sacrificing fashion.
-Check out Lindsey’s dresses in our store, and we will give $5 for every dress sold to other organizations making a good impact.
+4 Love Clothing was born.

 She went out and about in the community, trying to recruit women to become involved.
 She had some resistance at first, as the women have little self-confidence and have never been offered an opportunity like this, but soon the women started opening up to her and she found several who wanted to join her.
 Read more about each of the women involved and their families.